 It is useful to distinguish between two types of semi-formal settlements: permanent semi-formal settlements and temporary semi-formal settlements.
-Permanent semi-formal settlement layouts are developed for settlements that have been categorised as B1 (settlements that will stay into the future), whereas temporary semi-formal settlement layouts are developed for settlements that have been categorised as B2 (settlements that need to be relocated at some point in future)[2].
+Permanent semi-formal settlement layouts are developed for settlements that have been categorised as B1 (settlements that will stay into the future), whereas temporary semi-formal settlement layouts are developed for settlements that have been categorised as B2 (settlements that need to be relocated at some point in future) [3].
 Temporary semi-formal settlements do not get upgraded to formal settlements whereas permanent semi-formal settlements are able to become formal settlements.

-^[1] It may be useful to explore the concept of upgrading from an informal house to a semi-formal house and then from an informal house to a formal house in any subsequent analysis of the upgrading of informal houses.
+[2] It may be useful to explore the concept of upgrading from an informal house to a semi-formal house and then from an informal house to a formal house in any subsequent analysis of the upgrading of informal houses.

-^[2]Categories of informal settlements: A (immediate full upgrade), B1 (temporary services now with full services in situ later), B2 (emergency basic services now with full services on alternative land in future), and C (immediate relocation to full services now) are categories of informal settlements developed by the national Department of Human Settlements.
+[3] Categories of informal settlements: A (immediate full upgrade), B1 (temporary services now with full services in situ later), B2 (emergency basic services now with full services on alternative land in future), and C (immediate relocation to full services now) are categories of informal settlements developed by the national Department of Human Settlements.

 It does not matter if a settlement is a category B1 or B2 settlement, constitutionally guaranteed basic services still need to be provided to residents in both these types of informal settlements.
-If the settlement is categorised as a B1 settlement (one that will stay where it is into the future) and a re-blocked (or semi-formal) layout has been approved by the municipality, then the municipality could be in a position to approve formal building plans allowing a formal house to be built.
+If the settlement is categorised as a B1 settlement (one that will stay where it is into the future) and a re-blocked (or semi-formal) layout has been approved by the municipality, then the municipality could be in a position to approve formal building plans allowing a formal house to be built within a semi-formal layout plan.
 However if the house is built within a B2 categorised informal settlement then the municipality should not approve any building plans as the plot with its house would be earmarked for relocation at some point in future.

 The concept of semi-formal settlements can also apply to the process of developing new settlements on greenfield land.
 In such a greenfield situation, one would skip the informal settlement phase and move directly to the semi-formal settlement phase.
-Government and communities would work together, in advance of people settling on the land, to create pre-blocked layouts[1] onto which people who have been allocated are able to move and start to build their own temporary accommodation.
-This is very similar to site-and-service except that the site would be a plot (i.e. a portion of land approved by the municipality but not yet approved by the Surveyor General) and services would be communal or interim services.
+Government and communities would work together, in advance of people settling on the land without authorisation, to create pre-blocked layouts [4] onto which people who have been allocated are able to move and start to build their own temporary accommodation.
+This is very similar to site-and-service except that the site would be a plot (i.e. a portion of land approved by the municipality but not yet approved by the Surveyor General), the area would be demarcated as an incremental settlement zone, administrative and alternative tenure would be provided, and services would be communal or interim services.
 As such, such projects are more correctly called 'plot-and-basic services' and not 'site-and-service'.